Mai Gulan

 Mai Gulan (مائي گلان; c.
-18th century) was queen of the Kalhora dynasty of Sindh.
-She was the mother of Mian Ghulam Shah and wife of Noor Mohammad.
+18th century) was one of the wives of the ruler of Sindh Noor Mohammad Kalhoro.

-Her tomb is situated in the necropolis of her husband at a distance of 15 kilometers from Daulatpur, Nawabshah District (now Shaheed Benazirabad District), Sindh, Pakistan towards the east.
-The shah built a palace for her.
+Her tomb is situated in the necropolis of her husband some 15 kilometers from Daulatpur, Nawabshah District (now Shaheed Benazirabad District), Sindh, Pakistan towards the east.
 She built a mosque and madrasa for religious teachings near Pacco Qillo, Hyderabad, Sindh.